GSA/digitalgov.gov/content/posts/2013-05-04-video-copyright.md

 ---
-url: /2013/05/04/video-copyright/
 date: 2013-05-04 12:14:45 -0400
 title: 'Video copyright: How to avoid getting sued'
 summary: ' Don&#8217;t include Internet music, video, or graphics in your video unless you understand the copyright.
 Yes, this is a pain, but companies take copyright very seriously and regularly file both takedown notices and lawsuits against offenders.
-Numerous laws like the Digital Media Copyright Act (DMCA) discuss in great detail the &#8220;ins'
+Numerous laws like the Digital Media Copyright Act (DMCA) discuss in great detail the'
 authors:
   - jonathan-rubin
 categories: